Coffee Mate (film)

 Coffee Mate (Korean: 커피메이트) is a 2016 South Korean melodrama film written and directed by Yi Hyun-ha, starring Yoon Jin-seo and Oh Ji-ho.

-Premise
+Plot

 In-young is a housewife whose conventional life consists of spending time in a café.
 At the café, she meets Hee-soo, a carpenter, who suggests In-young that they become "coffee mates" - friends who only meet at the café and no contact via phone calls and message texts.
 As the meetings become more frequent, In-young and Hee-soo begin sharing their daily routines and personal secrets.
-Soon they find themselves having grown feelings for each other.
+Soon they find themselves developing feelings for each other.